dogokit/dogokit-stack-all/README.md

 # Stages

-Here&#39;s some quick overview of the preferred or recommended options.
+Here is some quick overview of the preferred or recommended options.
 Because of the complexity, the setup can go through several stages based on the priorities.
 In here, there should be no link, annotations, or ratings.

 ## Stage 0 → Setup